dladams/duneproc/README.md

 specifying a DUNE release version, and the use it to set up the DUNE SW and to buid and set up this package.

-This package provides many fcl configuration files including the he top-level *run_dataprep.fcl* which runs the event and trigger filters and dataprep configured to read protoDUNE (I) data by APA.
+This package provides many fcl configuration files including the top-level *run_dataprep.fcl* which runs the event and trigger filters and dataprep configured to read protoDUNE (I) data by APA.
 Alone, it does not run any tools but these may be added in the usual fashion, e.g. by adding